 I never thought I could learn how to grow orchids.
 Ever.
 Their reputation for being finicky scared me off… after all, who wants to spend money on a plant that practically assures you it will not survive!
 Then one day I was at the store, and saw some inexpensive, beautiful flowering orchid plants for less than $10.
 I decided that for that price, they would make a gorgeous home accent for just awhile, and that was worth it.
 Even if it dies eventually.
 Not only did it survive, but it thrived and bloomed multiple times!
 The biggest surprise?
 Once I got the conditions right, it took less care than any of my other house plants.
 So I am here to dispel the notion that you can’t grow orchids.
 Forget the snobby attitude we all assumed surrounded this regal and sophisticated plant!
-Here is how to grow orchids, even for beginners!
+Here’s how to grow and how to care for orchids, even for beginners!

 How to Grow Orchids Indoors

-First, choose the right orchids.
+The first thing to know when learning how to grow orchids inside is choosing the right orchids.
 There are 3 types of orchids that I feel are easy to grow for anyone!

 Moth Orchid – Phalaenopsis